thanoskaravangelis/jedi-team-AI-challenge/README.md

    * Vector‑database or RAG lookup.
    * Classifier to ensure quality of the answer.

+4. **Evaluate and Score Agent Responses**
+   * Implement an evaluation process to assess the quality and relevance of the agent's answers.
+   * Use the evaluation results to iteratively improve the agent's reasoning and tool selection.

+5. **Finetune the Agent Based on Feedback**
+   * Incorporate user feedback and evaluation outcomes to continuously finetune the agent's models or decision logic.
+   * This may involve retraining components, updating prompts, or refining tool selection strategies to enhance performance over time.

-4. **Persist conversations** so a user can resume from where they left off.
+6. **Persist conversations** so a user can resume from where they left off.
    * Support multiple concurrent chats per user.

-5. **Expose an HTTP interface** (REST, SSE, or WebSocket) that allows a UI to stream the agent’s intermediate reasoning (“thoughts”) and final answers.
+7. **Expose an HTTP interface** (REST, SSE, or WebSocket) that allows a UI to stream the agent’s intermediate reasoning (“thoughts”) and final answers.

 You may implement the service in **Go 1.22+ or Python 3.11+**.
 Mixing in other languages or frameworks for tooling is fine if it helps.